 Diagnostic ultrasound, also called sonography or diagnostic medical sonography, is an imaging method that uses high-frequency sound waves to produce images of structures within your body.
 These images are diagnostic and can provide valuable information.
 Ultrasound has been widely used for over 35 years and is considered to be very safe.

-The Seven Hills Women’s Health Centers’ ultrasound rooms are equipped with Philips ultrasound technology and a 21” LCD Mother/Family viewing monitor so that you can watch as the test is being performed and share in the experience of seeing your baby grow.
+The Seven Hills Women’s Health Centers’ ultrasound rooms are equipped with state of the art Phillips ultrasound equipment and a 21” LCD Mother/Family viewing monitor so you can watch as the test is being performed and share in the experience of seeing your baby grow.
 Our sonographers are highly trained and skilled with many years of experience.

 Early obstetric ultrasounds are usually done transvaginally, prior to 10-12 weeks gestational age.

 For normal pregnancies, two ultrasounds are usually performed at these times: